juhahinkula/juhahinkula.github.io/_posts/2016-06-22-react-native.markdown

 The REST API call was really easy to implement and worked straigth away.
 The GUI contains two buttons for showing the daily image and random image.

-Constructor contains intial state nasaData which is used to save REST API call JSON response.
+Constructor contains intial state nasaData which is used to bind REST API call JSON response.
 This is also used to determine whether the data has been loaded.

 {% highlight javascript %}
   constructor(props) {